jhu-asco/aerial_autonomy/markdown/creating_autonomy_application.md

 Actions which do not need access to the event which triggered the action should derive from `EventAgnosticActionFunctor<RobotSystemT, LogicStateMachineT>` and override the `run(RobotSystemT& LogicStateMachineT&)` function with the command to be executed.
 See `include/land_functors.h` for an example.

-Actions which do need access to the triggering event should derive from `ActionFunctor<EventT, UAVSystem, LogicStateMachineT>` and override the run function with the command to execute.
+Actions which do need access to the triggering event should derive from `ActionFunctor<EventT, RobotSystemT, LogicStateMachineT>` and override the run function with the command to execute.
 See `include/position_control_functors.h` for an example.

 ## Creating Internal Actions